Sen. Birch Bayh, champion of Title IX federal law, dies

 “You simply cannot look at the evolution of equality in our nation without acknowledging the contributions and the commitment Senator Bayh made to securing equal rights and opportunities for every American,” King said.

 His family released a statement saying Bayh died from pneumonia while surrounded by his family at his home in Easton, Maryland.
-His son, Evan, followed him into politics and became Indiana’s governor and also a senator.
+His son Evan followed him into politics and became Indiana’s governor and also a senator.

 The elder Bayh, a liberal Democrat, had a back-slapping, humorous campaigning style that helped him win three narrow elections to the Senate starting in 1962 at a time when Republicans won Indiana in four of the five presidential elections.
 Bayh’s hold on the seat ended with a loss to Dan Quayle during the 1980 Ronald Reagan-led Republican landslide.